Q&A with Ryan Barton, CEO of Mainstay Technologies

 We live in a world of exponential technology growth – growth so fast that it can be violently disruptive.
 To be worthy of the trust our clients place in us, we must be relentless about what we learn.
 We must be diligent about our clients’ businesses, about new technologies, and about more effective ways to deliver service.
 We exist to enhance our clients’ organizations and that’s a great responsibility.
-In the next few years I expect to see us invest even more in training and development of our team, continue to develop ways to be more innovative and effective in service-delivery, and grow as a company.
+In the next few years, I expect to see us invest even more in the training and development of our team, continue to develop ways to be more innovative and effective in service delivery, and grow as a company.

 Where did the core values come from?

 Some years after Mainstay was founded, we found that we kept asking questions like “was this applicant a Mainstay guy?” or “did we handle that situation in the Mainstay way?”
 And we knew in our gut what we meant, but we couldn’t articulate it well to those outside the company.
 So we all got in a room and started writing on a whiteboard all the words we thought of when we thought of the “Mainstay way.”
 We boiled it down to those 6 core values, and they serve us well today.
-They serve as guardrails – however we evolve as a company, as long as we stay ferociously committed to these core values, Mainstay will continue to be a great company years down the road and will be true to what really matters.
-If you pursue success but lose your integrity, give up being team driven, compromise on excellence, lose your passion… what’s the point?
+They serve as guardrails – however, we evolve as a company, as long as we stay ferociously committed to these core values, Mainstay will continue to be a great company years down the road and will be true to what really matters.
+If you pursue success but lose your integrity, give up being team-driven, compromise on excellence, lose your passion… what’s the point?

 How do you define success for Mainstay?